 After exploring one of the top drives in Sedona, take things to the next level with an off-road adventure.
 Regardless of whether you have a kitted 4WD or a simple hatchback, Pink Jeep Tours has you covered.
 They’re a local institution that has been showing off the surrounding landscape for decades.
-They have many tours on offer, including a trek along the Broken Arrow Trail and a chance to witness the historic Native American Art at the Honanki Heritage Site.
+They have many tours on offer, including the Mogollon Rim (their most popular tour) and a chance to witness the historic Native American Art at the Honanki Heritage Site.

 From the inside of their iconic pink Jeep, you will enjoy an exciting off-road adventure through the desert backcountry.
 Get up-close to towering red rock formations and explore ancient canyons.
 The history and wildlife of Sedona is something to behold and to do it justice, it pays to have an expert guide along for the ride.